matthijsberg/hassio-notes/HomeAssistantRsyncBackup.md

 # Copy Home Assistant Snapshots to a USB stick for protection.

-## NOTE: this does NOT create the snaps, it merly copies them when manually or automatically created.
+### NOTE: this does NOT create the snaps, it merly copies them when manually or automatically created.
+### NOTE2: This requires rsync to be installed, so you need access to the underlying OS!
+HASSOS mostlikely won't work.

 ## Requirements
 An EXT4 formatted USB stick with sufficient capacity